msupply-foundation/omsupply-build-tools/README.md

 docker run -ti -p 3000:3000 msupplyfoundation/omsupply_withdata:latest
 ```

-If something is already running on that port (like another container), then you can change the first 3000 to another port or stop image via docker desktop.
+If something is already running on that port (like another container), then you can change the first 3000 to another port or stop the other container via docker desktop.

 `docker` will give this container a random name, you can specify a different name with `--name`